hemangi445/hemangi445.github.io/_projects/final-project.md

 <br>

 This map adds geographic context to the analysis by showing how business registrations are distributed across Iowa counties.
-Darker counties represent higher numbers of registered businesses, making it easier to see where business activity is concentrated across the state.
+Darker counties represent higher numbers of registered businesses, making it easier to identify where business activity is concentrated across the state.
+Counties such as Polk and Linn appear darker because they contain larger populations and stronger economic activity compared to smaller rural counties.
+The map helps users quickly compare regional differences across Iowa and better understand how geography and population are connected to business growth.
+It also complements the previous bar charts by presenting the same information in a geographic format, allowing viewers to more easily recognize patterns across different parts of the state.

 ---